configcat-labs/measuring-the-impact-of-a-test-variation-in-react/README.md

-# Measuring the impact of a test variation in React with Amplitude and ConfigCat
+# A sample apps showcasing how to measure the impact of a test variation in React with Amplitude and ConfigCat
-A companion repo for "Measuring the impact of a test variation in React with Amplitude and ConfigCat"
+The complete code for a companion application built for the "Measuring the impact of a test variation in React with Amplitude and ConfigCat" article.

-## Introduction
-To keep an app or website functioning, a business may choose to roll out new features or make updates.
-If these updates or features are somehow shipped with bugs and are not well received by users, this may cause a decline in user engagement and can lead to revenue losses.

-In the article, we setup an A/B testing scenario where we measure the impact of changing the discount amount in the header section of a React app.
-We covered everything from integrating Amplitude (amplitude-js) into our app to creating, tracking events and mimicking multiple unique user clicks.

 ## About the sample app
 This is what the sample app looks like: